MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 ---
-title: Sign in users and edit profile in a sample Node.js web application
+title: Sign in users and edit profile in a sample Node.js web app
-description: Learn how to configure a sample web application to sign in and edit user's profile.
-The edit profile operation requires a customer user to complete multifactor authentication (MFA)
+description: Learn how to configure a sample web app to sign in and edit user's profile.
+The edit profile operation requires user to complete multifactor authentication

 author: kengaderdus
 manager: mwongerapk